 wanted, with no end in sight, and abrogated bedrock constitutional rights,

+like protection from unreasonable search and seizure.
 Using a “war presidency” to deliberately polarize the country

 and force a new electoral majority is Karl Rove’s historic gamble.